-The Sipwise C5 provides subscriber preference allowed_ips to restrict the IP addresses that subscriber is allowed to use the service from.
+The Sipwise C5 provides subscriber and domain preference allowed_ips to restrict the IP addresses that a particular subscriber or any subscribers within the respective domain is allowed to use the service from.
 If the REGISTER or INVITE request comes from an IP address that is not in the allowed list, Sipwise C5 will reject it with a 403 message.
 Also a voice message can be played when the call attempt is rejected (if configured).

 By default, allowed_ips is an empty list which means that subscriber is not restricted.
-If you want to configure a restriction, navigate to Settings \rightarrow Subscribers, search for the subscriber you want to edit, press Details and then Preferences and press Edit for the allowed_ips preference in the Access Restrictions section.
+If you want to configure a restriction, navigate to Settings \rightarrow Subscribers \rightarrow Preferences or Settings \rightarrow Domains \rightarrow Preferences, and search for the allowed_ips preference in the Access Restrictions section.